FarmBot-Docs/farmbot-genesis/v1.6/assembly/tools/seeder.md

 ---
-title: "Seed Injector"
+title: "Seeder"
-slug: "seed-injector"
+slug: "seeder"
-description: "Documentation for the FarmBot Genesis seed injector"
+description: "Documentation for the FarmBot Genesis seeder tool"
 ---

 * toc
 {:toc}

-The **seed injector** works by using a **vacuum pump** to suction-hold a single seed at the end of a **needle**.
+The **seeder tool** works by using a **vacuum pump** to suction-hold a single seed at the end of a **needle**.

-<iframe width="840" height="473" src="https://www.youtube.com/embed/nXFdJIQaQB4" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+{% include youtube.html id="nXFdJIQaQB4" %}

 ![seeder](_images/seeder.png)